Margaret Brown: Mining success

 In 1893, the Brown family acquired great wealth when J.J.'s mining engineering efforts proved instrumental in the exploration of a substantial ore seam at the Little Jonny Mine.
 His employer, Ibex Mining Company, awarded him 12,500 shares of stock and a seat on the board.
 In Leadville, Margaret helped by working in soup kitchens to assist miners' families.

 In 1894, the Browns bought a Victorian mansion, now known as the Molly Brown House, in Denver for US$30,000.
 In 1897, they built a summer house, Avoca Lodge, in Southwest Denver near Bear Creek, which gave the family more social opportunities.
-Margaret became a charter member of the Denver Woman's Club, whose mission was the improvement of women's lives by continuing education and philanthropy.
+Margaret became a charter member of the Denver Women's Club, whose mission was the improvement of women's lives by continuing education and philanthropy.
 Adjusting to the trappings of a society lady, Brown became immersed in the arts and fluent in French, German, Italian, and Russian.
 Brown co-founded a branch in Denver of the Alliance Française to promote her love of French culture.
 She lobbied for women's right to vote.
 (Note: Brown gave parties that were attended by Denver socialites, but it has been said that she was unable to gain entry into the most elite group, Sacred 36, who attended exclusive bridge parties and dinners held by Louise Sneed Hill.
 She was rejected primarily because she was Roman Catholic and Irish.
 After surviving the sinking of the RMS Titanic, however, she was invited to lunches by socialites.)

 J.J. was not interested in the social life that Brown enjoyed and the couple began to drift apart.
 After 23 years of marriage, Margaret and J.J. privately signed a separation agreement in 1909.
 She received a US$700 monthly allowance to continue her travels and political work.
 Brown assisted in fundraising for Denver's Cathedral of the Immaculate Conception, which was completed in 1911.
 She also worked with Judge Ben Lindsey to help destitute children and establish one of the United States' first juvenile courts.